OpenCTI-Platform/docs/docs/usage/automation.md

 **The component also support static fields, used for authorize members: users, groups & organizations.**

 #### Remove Access Restriction
+Compared to other components, this component **makes direct call to the database**: this means that the query will be applied before the "send to ingestion" step.
+As a result, if, **wthin the same playbook**, you attempt to create a new entity (via the wrap in container step) and remove default authorize members, the playbook will fail.
+Indeed, the entity will not yet be created, since it won't be sent to ingestion yet.
+You need to remove the authorize members in another playbook to achieve this use case.

 Will remove authorize members on the bundle within the playbook.
 It is only compatible with entities supporting authorize members (Containers, Drafts).
 You can decide to only remove restriction on the triggering element or the whole bundle by enabling the toggle.